alexjv89/docs.cashflowy.io/content/pages/passthrough-api.md

 This is possible because Cashflowy has integrations with third-party tools, and these integrations handle all the authentication logic and complexity.

-For scripting, Passthrough API is best used/accessed using the Cashflowy Node SDK.
+For scripting, Passthrough API is best used/accessed using the **Cashflowy Node SDK**.
 The SDK is essentially a wrapper on top of the Passthrough API.
 The docs of specific Passthrough API endpoints have examples of how to use it via the SDK.
 Look for the `Cashflowy usage` heading.
 * Eg. 1 - [Get Chart of Accounts from Zoho Books](https://docs.cashflowy.io/passthrough-api/zoho-books/get-chart-of-accounts.html)
 * Eg. 2 - [Get all transactions from one specific account via Zoho Books API](https://docs.cashflowy.io/passthrough-api/zoho-books/get-all-transactions-from-one-account.html)